IT'S NOT EASY TO WRITE A NOVEL, WHICH IS WHY IT FEELS SO GOOD WHEN IT'S DONE.

 *As an add on, a full read and review of your entire novel is also available.

 - a review of your three chapters and proposal

 - Meeting to pitch to a leading literary agent in masterclass 4.

 (A payment plan is available)

 WHAT TO DO NEXT

 Please contact email@example.com if you would like to discuss your mentorship further.

-To book your place on the mentorship please contact: email@example.com
+To book a time to find out more or to reserve your place on the mentorship please contact: firstname.lastname@example.org